/125

 59 / 125

 BG.
 A patient with severe ARDS remains hypoxemic despite high PEEP, FiO₂ 100%, paralysis, and prone positioning.
 Plateau pressures remain stable at 28 cmH₂O.
-What is the next step?
+What is the next appropriate step?

 60 / 125